 Today we are a multi-service agency providing a continuum of interventions that treats the whole person – at whatever stage they are.
-In addition to our street outreach, our center assists with basic needs, such as shower, food and clothing.
-We offer a quiet sanctuary with stress-reduction services, such as acupuncture, yoga and massage.
-We also provide educational workshops and counseling.
+In addition to our street outreach, our center assists with basic needs, such as showers, food, and clothing.
+We offer a quiet sanctuary with stress-reduction services, including acupuncture, yoga and massage.
+We also provide educational workshops and mental health counseling.
 Referral relationships with other service organizations and colleagues give our participants choices – both in and outside of SACHR – as they make their journey toward a healthier and safer life.

 - 2017 Latino Justice PRLDEF presents the Latina Trailblazers Award to Joyce Rivera, Founder and Executive Director of St. Ann’s Corner of Harm Reduction

 - 2016 Bronx Times Reporter presents the Commitment, Dedication and Excellence Award to Joyce Rivera, one of the Bronx Influential Women